asa-dillahunty/Maze-Generation-and-Solving/README.md

 **Maze 4**

 Mazes were not allowed to have cycles, meaning there could only be one path from any two points within the maze.
-To convert the grids into actual mazes, either Prim's algorithm or recursive backtracking were used.
+To convert the grids into actual mazes, either Prim's algorithm or an iterative implementation of randomized depth-first search were used.

 ![Maze 2](docs/images/maze2.png)